-Mahbod Shafei, an expert on biomass conversion from Iran, shared his vision on the applications of bio-oil from biomass in different sectors like agriculture, water filtration, the fine chemicals industry, and biofuels.
+Mahbod Shafei, an expert on biomass conversion from Iran, wrote an article about the applications of bio-oil from biomass in different sectors like agriculture, water filtration, the fine chemicals industry, biofuels.

 High-value Bio-oil from biomass and its applications in agriculture, water filtration, fine chemicals industry, and biofuels